 Seeing the world is an amazing opportunity, but long flights are hard for everyone.
 Add four children aged 3, 6, 8, and 10 to the mix and you have a possible recipe for disaster.
 I went on all sorts of long flights growing up as a third culture kid, but before flying to Scotland early this week it had been nearly seven years since I had taken my kids on a truly long flight.
 We do fly to Massachusetts every summer, but there is a big difference somehow between a 6 hour and even 7 hour flight.
 Our trip to Edinburgh took 16 hours with one layover.
 My sister R flies to and from China constantly with her family, so I messaged her for her top tips.
-This post is a combination of our experiences.
+This post features our combined tips for taking kids on long flights.

 If you have a flight in your future – long or short – be sure to check out my general tips for flying with children as well!

 Some links on this site are affiliate links and I may earn a small commission at no cost to you.
 Click on the images and blue text to be taken to links.
 Thank you!
 Learn more.

 If at all possible, get your children to sleep through the flight as much as possible.
 Red eye flights can be good for this, but be aware that some children will not sleep in the new environment of a plane – especially if it is their first time flying.
 Over time, most children can be trained to sleep on planes.